 NUR 5041 Teaching Clinical Practica in Nursing (3) An introduction to teaching and learning in nursing practice settings.
-Prerequisite: NUR 5040 or concurrently.

 NUR 5050 Designing Nursing Curricula (3) An analysis of the processes for designing and implementing nursing curricula.

 NUR 5200 Family Nurse Practitioner: Primary Care of the Childbearing Family (3) Application of theory and research of childbearing in the advanced practice nursing care of infants and children with emphasis based in rural family health nursing.
 Prerequisites: NUR 5020 and NUR 5310.